dypsilon/frontend-dev-bookmarks/README.md

             + [Overthrow](https://github.com/filamentgroup/Overthrow)
             + [Antiscroll](http://learnboost.github.com/antiscroll/)
             + [iscroll](http://cubiq.org/iscroll-4)
+            + [JScrollPane](http://jscrollpane.kelvinluck.com/) is a jQuery plugin by Kelvin Luck which converts a browser's default scrollbars (on elements with a relevant overflow property) into an HTML structure.
         + Gestures
             + [jGestures](http://jgestures.codeplex.com/) jQuery plugin enables you to add gesture events such as ‘pinch’, ‘rotate’, ‘swipe’, ‘tap’ and ‘orientationchange’ just like native jQuery events.
             + [hammer.js](http://eightmedia.github.com/hammer.js/) is a focused, standalone JavaScript library, only for multi-touch gestures.